penguintutor/neopixel-gui/docs/userguide.md

 The Neopixel GUI application is a simple graphical interface for controlling neopixel RGB LEDs on a Raspberry Pi.

-The user interface is intentionally basic in appearance using large buttons.
-This is so that it is suitable for use in a disco environment using a touchscreen (eg. using VNC from a touchscreen laptop).
+The user interface is designed to be mainly functional, but with an attractive background.
+Large buttons have been used for most screens so that it is suitable for use in a disco environment using a touchscreen (eg. using VNC from a touchscreen laptop).

 ## Installing neopixel GUI